Veli-Dal/Todo-List/README.md

 # 📝 Todo List Application

-A simple and clean **Todo List** web application where users can add, complete, and delete their daily tasks.
+A simple and clean **Todo List** web application where users can add, and delete their daily tasks.
 Designed with usability in mind.

 ---